scp756-221/term-project-fantasticfour-1/README.md

 ### Steps for Deployment

-1. eks.mak - Instantiated make file for creating a AWS EKS cluster
+1. eks.mak - Instantiated make file for creating an AWS EKS cluster

-- Run the command below to start a AWS Kubernetes cluster
+- Run the command below to start an AWS Kubernetes cluster
   ~~~
   $ make -f eks.mak start
   ~~~